ademakov/Oroch/README.md

 ```

-The output of this sample code would be
+The output of this sample code would be like this:

 ```
 12
 8
 ```

-The template mechanism provided by the library automatically applies zigzag encoding
+The template mechanism provided by the library automatically applies zigzag
-to the int type and only after that uses varint codec.
+encoding to the int type and only after that uses the varint codec.
+For the
+size_t type the zigzag codec is avoided.

+In addition to the varint codec the library also provides bit-packing codecs:

+* basic bit-packing codec (in <oroch/bitpck.h>),
+* bit-packing with a frame-of-reference technique (in <oroch/bitfor.h>),
+* bit-packing with a frame-of-reference and patching (in <oroch/bitpfr.h>).

+The best choice between theese codecs depends on the input data.
+The library
+provides a utility class that compares different codecs against a given input
+and selects the best.
+The class is defined in the <oroch/integer_codec.h>
+header.
+This utility has somewhat complicated interface though.
+An example
+of how to properly use it is provided n the <oroch/integer_group.h> header.